zio/zio-http/docs/dsl/socket/socket.md

 ```

 The WebSocket API leverages the already powerful `Http` domain to write web socket apps.
 The difference is that instead
-of collecting `Request` we collect `ChannelEvent` or more specifically `WebSocketChannelEvent`.
+of collecting `Request` we collect `Channel` or more specifically `WebSocketChannel`.
 And, instead of
 returning
-a `Response` we return `Unit`, because we use the channel (which is available in the event) to write content directly.
+a `Response` we return `Any`, because we use the channel to write content directly.

 ## Channel